A set-theoretic analysis of the black hole entropy puzzle: Chaitin incompleteness and the entropy of the continuum

 Another differentiable manifold $N$ not diffeomorphic to $M$ (in the broadest sense i.e. possibly having different dimension, number of connected components, etc.) might be interpreted as a different macrostate (with its corresponding assembly of microstates created by diffeomorphisms) of the same astractly given ideal gas $X$.
 However this abstract ideal gas can even appear in completely different i.e. non-geometric, discontinuous macrostates as well like e.g. in the form of the {\it Cantor set} $C\subset\R$ or some other abstract {\it topological space} (with its {\it homeomorphisms} creating the corresponding assembly of microstates), or just simply in the form of some {\it set} (together with its {\it bijections}), etc., etc.

-In accord with this analogy Theorem \ref{chaitin} is interpreted as a fundamental result about the indistinguishability of the individual microstates of $X$ belonging to the same macrostate $M$.
-The next standard step in statistical mechanics is then to introduce a tool, a measure, capable to grasp the amount of information loss created by the passage from individual microstates to their common macrostate.
+In accord with this analogy Theorem \ref{chaitin} is interpreted as a fundamental result about the indistinguishability of the individual microstates of $X$ realizing the same macrostate $M$.
+The next standard step in statistical mechanics is to introduce a tool, a measure, capable to capture the amount of information loss created by the passage from individual microstates to their common macrostate.
 This measure is known as the {\it entropy} of the ideal gas in a given macrostate.
 How could we characterize this entropy within our analogy?
-Proceeding completely formally along the way of {\it Boltzmann}'s classical approach to entropy we can argue as follows.
+Proceeding completely formally along the way of Boltzmann's classical approach to entropy we can argue as follows.
 Certainly all possible microstates of the abstract ideal gas $X$ are parameterized by the elements of the group of its all set-theoretic bijections ${\rm Bij}(X)$ while its possible microstates within the macrostate $M$ are parameterized by its subgroup of diffeomorphisms ${\rm Diff}(M)$.
-Thus we {\it formally} put
+Therefore restricting the dynamics of $X$ from ${\rm Bij}(X)$ to ${\rm Diff}(M)$ {\it by construction} means that $M$ is an equilibrium state of $X$.
+If we further assume that all microstates appear with equal probability i.e. a sort of ergodicity holds for $X$ then as a first trial we {\it formally} put